wushilin/axum-csrf/README.md

 # Key feature
 1. Fully automated.
 PUT, DELETE, POST, PATCH requests always has CSRF protection.
 2. Resilient.
 Requests that does not have CSRF cookie will get a new token automatically
 3. Easy to use.
-No need to touch your html.
-You can use `GET /api/get_csrf_token` to retrieve the token programmatically, and use it forever.
-It won't change
+Simply `GET /api/get_csrf_token` to retrieve the token programmatically, and use it in header or query_string when submitting.

 # How to use